 We must resolve to fixing the problems we have here in the United States instead of trying to offload the responsibilities of the Internet and our freedoms onto a random country.
 Russia will not go out of its way to protect American’s free speech.

 “Whatever America hopes to bring to pass in the world must first come to pass in the heart of America.” — Dwight D. Eisenhower

 In 2007, thousands of websites competed for traffic.
 By 2014, that number was 35 (source).
 In 2021, Google and YouTube (subsidiaries of Alphabet LLC) make up enough traffic by themselves to beat the next 30 top websites combined.

 We have a competition crisis.
-Think of all the attempts at independent competition to Google, YouTube, and Twitter which have come and gone in the last few years.
+Think of all the startups hoping to compete with Google, YouTube, and Twitter that have come and gone in the last few years.
 Nobody can stand up to this tide, and the few willing to try are destroyed by the whims of these mega-corporations (enriched with government contracts) who have no interest in seeing ordinary people challenge their absolute, totalitarian control over all online media.